To mark his new BBC Four programme on John Minton, actor and writer Mark Gatiss picks his

 Mark Gatiss, actor, writer

-Mark Gatiss on John Minton: The Lost Man of British Art will be broadcast at
+Mark Gatiss on John Minton: The Lost Man of British Art was broadcast at